Contributing (and hacking onto) nixvim

 colorscheme | The name of the colorscheme. | No | name parameter |

-configLocation | The location for the Lua configuration. | No | "extraConfigLuaPre" if isColorscheme then extraConfigLuaPre , otherwise "extraConfigLua" |
+configLocation | The option location where the lua configuration should be installed.
+Nested option locations can be represented as a list.
+The location can also be wrapped using lib.mkBefore , lib.mkAfter , or lib.mkOrder . | No | "extraConfigLuaPre" if isColorscheme then extraConfigLuaPre , otherwise "extraConfigLua" |

 deprecateExtraOptions | Indicating whether to deprecate the extraOptions attribute.
 Mainly used for old plugins. | No | false |